hawkinsw/CPPTimes/BasicsWithConnect4.md

 What did we just do?
 Well, we deployed something that all good programmers use -- a variable.
 A _variable_ is the name of a place in memory that holds a value that can change over time.
 While you and I are playing our game, the "memory" is just our brain (until I fool you into thinking that it's actually my turn twice in a row!).
 When we are programming in C++, that memory will be _(non)volatile_ storage.

+Before moving on, notice something really important about the variable that we just introduced: the name for the variable (_Active Player_) is really descriptive of its contents.
+Although we could have chosen to name the variable _v_ or _x_ or _abracadabra_, that would not have been nearly as memorable, or descriptive.

 ## Abstract Art

 Earlier we discussed a very important term, abstraction, but I failed to give you a good definition.
 And I'm still not going to spell it out precisely!